openharmony/docs/en/application-dev/reference/apis/js-apis-dlppermission.md

 import { BusinessError } from '@ohos.base';

 try {
-  let inSandbox = dlpPermission.isInSandbox(); // Check whether the application is running in a sandbox. if (inSandbox) {
+  let inSandbox: boolean = await dlpPermission.isInSandbox(); // Check whether the application is running in a sandbox. if (inSandbox) {
     dlpPermission.getDLPPermissionInfo((err, res) => {
       if (err != undefined) {